bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 56°
-- Mostly Cloudy
+- Overcast
-- 79% humidity
+- 76% humidity
-- 13 mph wind
+- 12 mph wind
-- 63% cloud cover
+- 100% cloud cover
 - 38 AQI 🟩
 - 0.46 inches of rain in the past 24 hours
-- 0.29 inches of rain expected in the next 48 hours
+- 0.24 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>